Making Money With WordPress MU – the Edublogs Story

 Well, that’s what we’ve done.
 And it works.
 A lot.

-And even better – you can do it too, we’ve released the Supporter plugin over at WPMU DEV Premium (so you get priority support / upgrades and general goodness as well).
+And even better – you can do it too, we’ve released the Supporter plugin [now at GitHub for free!] (so you get priority support / upgrades and general goodness as well).

 Put simply, you can use this plugin to create your own Typepad, or Squarespace or a premium blogging platform that allows users to do (and receive) so much more than they would for a free blog – or from a free blogging site like blogger or wp.com.